 Improvements in technology

 Due to limited underlying growth in product demand, there has been an increase in recent years towards increasing the complexity of refineries rather than expanding capacity.
 In the U.S., no new refineries have been built since 1980, however, improvements in process design and technology have seen capacity increase around 1% per year.

-The early refineries that were established were mainly used to process light sweet crude resulting in an increase in demand for light sweet crudes.
+The early refineries that were established were mainly used to process light sweet crude, resulting in an increase in demand for light sweet crude.
 As a result of higher oil prices in recent times, heavy crude oil is becoming more economically attractive.
 In addition, the interest in the development of new cost effective methods for extracting and transporting heavy crude oil for refining into valuable light and middle distillate fuels is also increasing.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?